OLIVE RUSH STUDIO & ART CENTER

 Our goal is to reach the financial security that allows the Studio and Art Center to be open five days a week for rest, creativity, spiritual adventures, and art.

-The house and garden will display Rush’s art on its walls.
-The studio will be restored and maintained as if Rush was still living there.
+The house and garden displays Rush’s art on its walls.
+The studio is restored and maintained as if Rush was still living there.
 In the restoration, we will retain its simplicity and beauty, while also conserving energy and keeping the art safe.

 Help Support the Vision